vanessa-luna/banner-comments-plus/README.md

 # Known Issues

-- Only the languages provided by vscode are supported to wrap the banner with comments.
+~~- Only the languages provided by vscode are supported to wrap the banner with comments.~~ ~~- Does not work with Markdown because of naming convention of extension from Microsoft~~
-- Does not work with Markdown because of naming convention of extension from Microsoft
+- trimEmptyLines removes ALL empty lines, therefore ignoring figlet.verticalLayout.
+Best used with single line banners
-- Adding a config through menus, you cannot set prefix, suffix, or perLineSuffix to '' as this value is reserved to sumbit an empty string
+- Adding a config through menus, you cannot set prefix, suffix, or perLineSuffix to double apostraphe ('') as this value is reserved to sumbit an empty string
 -----------------------------------------------------------------------------------------------------------